Denhonator/NatorAI/readme.txt

 Example for follow: FollowFeed why
 The same applies to Subs and Resubs, but in ResubReply you can also add [], which will be replaced with the amount of sub months

-I have added a small UI, which for now can mostly be used to save what the AI has learned.
-If you do not want to save, you should hit "Quit without saving".
-Otherwise it will save.